About

 All of my work is based on my love of nature and the outdoors.
 I like to paint subjects that show beauty and serenity, things that can be hard to find in the hustle and bustle of the modern world.

 I have worked in both colored pencil and in watercolor, sometimes combining the two.
 With colored pencil one can create wonderful textures and optical mixing of colors, while the richness of color and quality of light with watercolor are hard to resist.
-I’ve also done some painting directly on the computer.
-It is far more forgiving than either colored pencil or watercolor and works especially well for pieces intended for reproduction.
+I am now painting and drawing directly on the computer (in both Adobe Photoshop and Adobe Illustrator).
+It is far more forgiving than either colored pencil or watercolor, it works especially well for pieces intended for reproduction, and it is easier on my hands.

 Current Projects